 Non-lock down DPNs

-Non-lockdown DPNs occur in circumstances where a company has acquitted its BAS and SGC lodgement obligations (or they are not lodged more than three months late); however payment of the relevant liabilities have not been made.
+Non-lockdown DPNs occur in circumstances where a company has acquitted its BAS and SGC lodgement obligations (or they are not lodged more than three months late in respect of PAYG-w and GST etc – noting that SGC do not have a ‘grace period’ from 1 April 2019); however payment of the relevant liabilities have not been made.

 The issuance of a DPN in these circumstances will give a director options to consider and address within the 21 day notice period as follows: